NerdNu/ShroomWithAView/README.md

 -------------
  * `allow-type-change` - If true, dyes can change the type of a mushroom block between red and brown.
+ * `allow-rotate-shulker-box` - If true, shulker boxes can be rotated by right clicking on them with bonemeal.
  * `dye.sound` - Name of [Sound](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Sound.html)
    to play when dye is placed, or NONE for silence.
  * `dye.volume` - Sound volume.
 Sound range is this value multiplied by 15 blocks.